Accepted Insurance Plans

 Note: Most of the physicians providing care at Northwestern Medicine hospitals are independent and may accept different insurance plans than those accepted at a care location.
 Please contact your physician’s office directly for information about accepted plans.
 Patients receiving behavioral health services should contact the office directly for information related to in-network insurance plans.

-IMPORTANT UPDATE ABOUT UNITEDHEALTHCARE'S CONTRACT WITH NORTHWESTERN MEDICINE
+IMPORTANT UPDATE ABOUT UNITEDHEALTHCARE'S CONTRACT WITH NORTHWESTERN MEDICAL GROUP

 FREQUENTLY ASKED QUESTIONS

-UnitedHealthcare is negotiating a new contract with Northwestern Medicine.
-This contract determines if you’re able to access care from providers who are part of Northwestern Medical Group.
+UnitedHealthcare is negotiating a new contract with Northwestern Medical Group.
+This contract determines if you are able to access care from providers who are part of Northwestern Medical Group.

 Why is this happening?

-Can I still see my current physician at Northwestern Medicine?
+Can I still see my current physician in Northwestern Medical Group?

-You may continue to receive care from your current physician at Northwestern Medicine until January 1, 2019.
+You may continue to receive care from your current physician at Northwestern Medical Group until January 1, 2019.

 What happens if an agreement isn’t reached?

-If an agreement isn’t reached, as of January 1, 2019, your providers at Northwestern Medicine will no longer be part of UnitedHealthcare’s network.
+If an agreement isn’t reached, as of January 1, 2019, your providers in Northwestern Medical Group will no longer be part of UnitedHealthcare’s network.
 After January 1, 2019, if you choose to continue to receive care from Northwestern Medical Group, you will be considered “out of network” and you will pay higher costs.

 When does the contract expire?